Parking is available throughout the UW-Milwaukee Campus to everyone, including students, faculty, staff, and visitors.

 - Pull Ticket — Pushing the appropriate button will dispense a parking ticket.
 Users can use this ticket with pay stations or the exit station to pay for parking.

 - PantherCard (Student / Faculty ID) — If the user has the appropriate permit registered with their account, they can scan their Panthercard to open the gate.
+License plate recognition (LPR) cameras may recognize your vehicle and grant you entry/exit in Lubar, NWQ, and Pavilion Garages.

 - ParkMobile — The ParkMobile app will generate a barcode that is scanned by the machine.
 It will automatically connect the users parking to their account.